 If you've received a hospital bill in Dover, Delaware that looks wrong — or simply unaffordable — you are not without options.
-Billing errors appear in an estimated 80% of hospital bills nationally, and Dover residents are far from immune.
+Add hedging language such as: 'Some advocates and auditors have claimed billing errors appear in as many as 80% of hospital bills nationally, though this figure is not universally verified.'
 Understanding your rights, the specific dispute process, and the local resources available to you can mean the difference between paying a bill in full and reducing it by hundreds or even thousands of dollars.

 What is the hospital bill dispute process in Dover, DE?